Chinese Vegetable & Brown Rice Skillet (vegan | vegetarian | dairy-free | gluten-free)

 When rice is off heat and steaming, heat canola oil in large skillet over medium heat.
 Add peppers, carrots, onion, garlic, ginger and 1/4 teaspoon sea salt.
 Sauté for 3-5 minutes.
 Add mushrooms and cook until all vegetables are tender, 2-3 minutes.

 Add cooked rice, tamari, sesame oil, vinegar, sriracha and miso (if using) to skillet.
 Stir to combine for 30 seconds.
 Turn off heat.
-Toss arugula into rice until slightly wilted.
+Just before serving, toss arugula into warm rice mixture until slightly wilted.
 Top skillet with cashews.
 Serve with lime wedges.

 *another option, especially for make ahead and meal prep, top a bed of arugula with the rice mixture and a lime wedge, enjoy hot or cold